Justice Department Indicts 2 Chinese Nationals In Synthetic Opioid Case

 The two suspects, Xiaobing Yan and Jian Zhang, face a raft of charges, including conspiracy to distribute large quantities of fentanyl and drugs with a similar chemical makeup in the U.S. through the mail or international delivery services.

 Fentanyl is roughly 50 times more powerful than heroin, and it has become a significant factor in the opioid crisis ravaging the United States.
 In 2016 alone, some 20,000 Americans died in 2016 due to fentanyl overdoses, according to the Centers for Disease Control.
+The drug is also a legal prescription painkiller.

 "For the first time, we have indicted major Chinese fentanyl traffickers who have been using the Internet to sell fentanyl and fentanyl analogues to drug traffickers and individual customers in the United States," Deputy Attorney General Rod Rosenstein said at a news conference at the Justice Department.